13516016/n-ything/README.md

 #### fitness.py
 In the *cost.py* file, we need to implement this method:

-1. *fitness_function.py* : This function will receive the state of a solution and calculate the cost function.
+1. *fitness_function.py* : This function will receive the state of a solution and calculate the fitness function.

 Those function above will be used in the algorithms.